Please note: At your instructor's discretion,

 Ahead of

-your textbook up to the section on descriptive
+7 in your textbook up to the section on

-pages; it will help you understand what we will be
+is just five pages; it will help you understand what

 -

-Also before class, read the rest of this document, starting at the
+Also before class, skim the rest of this document, starting at the

 section "SPSS Basics 5: Recoding Data."
 This is the